Javier-Gifkins/SDV503---Assessment-3---Javier-Gifkins/README.md

 Functionality:
 The patient Health Management System will allow patients to manage and update health records stored in a .json format.
 The project is to develop a command line program enabling users to create, read, update, and delete medical information.
 At the beginning I will have a prompt asking for an administrator password, if no password can be given the user may only be able to view their own records (no writing).

+All my options will be editable in a separate "settings.js" folder for maintainability.

 CRUD is an acronym for:
 Create:
 -	Create function allows users to create a record in a database, but only someone with administrative permission may create new data.